 The amount of possible combinations for a 128 bit key are around : 3.2 x 1038

 It is obvious that cracking this would take ages, even with a super computer.
 An attacker would rather try finding the encryption key in the client application than making the effort to bruteforce it.

-Important Note: The only place where the encryption key is saved in plain text is your system, inside the ‚encryption.key‘ file.
-Thus keep an eye on that and do not share it with anyone.
+Important Note: The only place where the encryption key is saved in plain text is on your system.

 The final client is a bundle of two single applications.
 One is an usual android application, the other a service.
 After the first application gets installed, the service is being installed afterwards.
 The service does not contain any valuable information.
 Only the application carries the name, icon, IP address, port and encryption key.
 Removing the application after the installation of the service is highly recommended and provides more security.